boonaki/binary-upload-react/README.md

 npm run start
 ```

-- Ath this point both the server and the client should be running.
+- At this point both the server and the client should be running.
 They will be shown in the terminal with a `[0]` or `[1]` next to the current status
   - `[0]` - Responses from the server
   - `[1]` - Responses from the client